1912 Summer Olympics: Demonstration sports

 In the evening of 7 July, demonstrations took place in the Olympic Stadium of sports from the Swedish island of Gotland.
 These began at 7:30pm with a demonstration of Pärk, a type of tennis with seven players a side.
 At the same time, at the other end of the stadium, a type of Icelandic wrestling called Glima was demonstrated.
 Once those displays had concluded, further demonstrations were made of the Swedish sport varpa, similar to quoits, and stångstörtning, a version of the caber toss.
+The three disciplines showcased were pärk, varpa and stångstörtning.

 Baseball was also demonstrated at the Games.
 A game was played between the United States, the nation where the game was developed, and Sweden, the host nation.
 The game was held on Monday, 15 July 1912 and started at 10 a.m. on the Ostermalm Athletic Grounds in Stockholm.
 The Americans were represented by various members of the American Olympic track and field athletics delegation, while the Swedish team was the Vesterås Baseball Club, which had been formed in 1910 as the first baseball club in Sweden.
 Four of the Americans played for Sweden, as the Swedish pitchers and catchers were inexperienced.
 One Swede eventually relieved Adams and Nelson, the American pitchers.

 Six innings were played, with the Americans not batting in the sixth and allowing the Swedes to have six outs in their half of the inning.
 The game was umpired by George Wright, a retired American National League baseball player.